ansarimahafeez/ansarimahafeez/README.md

 - 👋 Hi, I’m Muhammad Ansari (Mo).
 - 👀 I’m interested in learning new and exciting things.
-- 🌱 I’m currently learning Automating the Power System Tools with Python and other tools.
+- 🌱 I’m currently learning to automate the Power System Tools with Python and other languages.
-- 💞️ I’m looking to collaborate with anyone working on exciting projects
+- 💞️ I’m looking to collaborate with anyone working on exciting projects.
 - 📫 How to reach me abdulhafeezansari@yahoo.com

 <!---